Below is a photographic copy of the original

 unanswerable textual revelation of its blatantly

-of the language of the DR letter it published in its 2005 April issue.
+with the language of the DR letter it published in its 2005 April issue.

 Readers who are wondering why ScAm doesn't want them to know of